JanSharp/FactorioModsManager/README.md

 # Cloning

-When cloning the repository, make sure to run `git init submodules` and `git update submodules`
+When cloning or pulling the repository, make sure to run `git submodule init` and `git submodule update`